AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 “Portrait of an elderly woman smiling”

 To test human facial features, skin texture, and age-related details.
-Useful for checking how detectors handle photorealism vs uncanny valley in humans.
+Useful for checking how detectors handle photorealism vs the uncanny valley in humans.

 “Golden retriever in a park”

-A common dog breed; allows checking fur texture, background blending, and anatomical correctness.
+A common dog breed allows checking fur texture, background blending, and anatomical correctness.

 “Futuristic city skyline at night”